-Nearly unheard of ten years ago, ridesharing—or the use of an app or website to connect passengers to drivers for one-time, on-demand car rides—has soared to ubiquity in the past five years.
-Uber®, the most popular ridesharing app, is estimated to have completed 10 billion rides since its inception; Lyft®, its closest competitor, has completed around one billion.
+Nearly unheard of ten years ago, ridesharing—or the use of an app or website to connect passengers to drivers for one-time, on-demand car rides—is now common.

-In support of these claims, plaintiffs argue that the ridesharing services failed to prevent drivers from sexually assaulting customers, and ignored complaints.
-Theories of false advertising and negligent misrepresentation are also common, with plaintiffs claiming that the ridesharing companies held themselves out as "safe ride" options while knowing their passengers are vulnerable to sexual assault.
+In support of these claims, plaintiffs say that the ridesharing services failed to properly screen drivers when they hired drivers without fingerprinting them or doing criminal background checks, failed to prevent drivers from sexually assaulting passengers with safety measures like video cameras in cars, and concealed or ignored complaints.
+Theories of false advertising and negligent misrepresentation are also common, with plaintiffs claiming that the ridesharing companies held themselves out as "safe ride" options while knowing their passengers were vulnerable to sexual assault.

-Finally, plaintiffs in these cases have argued that Uber® and Lyft® are responsible for the actions of their drivers under a legal theory known as "respondeat superior," which lets employers be held responsible for the actions of their employees when those actions are committed within the scope of employment.
-The plaintiffs seek a variety of damages (including punitive damages), and increased safety measures, such as video recordings of rides and increased background checks.
+Finally, plaintiffs in these cases have argued that Uber and Lyft are responsible for the actions of their drivers under a legal theory known as "vicarious liability," which holds employers responsible for the actions of their employees when those actions are committed within the scope of employment.

-In response to these claims, ridesharing companies have argued that they cannot be held responsible for the actions of their drivers, whom they consider to be independent contractors rather than employees.
-(The status of rideshare drivers varies by state, and not all states have made a definitive determination via legislation or court decision.)
-In general (though not always), a company is not responsible for the actions of an independent contractor.
+In response to these claims, rideshare companies have argued that they can't be held responsible for the actions of their drivers, whom they consider to be independent contractors rather than employees.
+(The status of rideshare drivers varies by state, and not all states have made a definitive determination of drivers' status by legislation or court decision.)
+Companies typically aren't responsible for the actions of independent contractors.